Tijuana River Valley Equestrian Association (TRVEA)

 8. Report financial activities and analysis to the Board of Directors.

-EVENTS Coordinator
+EVENT Coordinator

 Carry out the day-to-day business in accordance with the By-Laws, and act in the best interest of the corporation by: